 Lord Snowdon was D&AD President in 1980 and was the first photographer to take on the role.
 He first worked with D&AD in 1963 when he opened the first ever D&AD Awards show and again in 1967 when we took an exhibition of British creativity to New York.
 He was also the recipient of many awards throughout his career, including a Yellow Pencil in 1978.

 In tribute to him we have republished his foreword from the 1980 D&AD Annual.
-Despite being written over 35 years ago, his words are as relevant today as they were back then.
+Despite being written decades ago, his words are as relevant today as they were back then.

 “It’s taken some time for a photographer to become President of D&AD and I’m very honoured to be the first.